Elwin, Illinois

 Elwin is an unincorporated community and census-designated place (CDP) in South Wheatland Township, Macon County, Illinois, United States.
 It was first listed as a CDP in 2020, with a population of 119.

+History

+Elwin was formed in 1859 on land owned by William Martin and Daniel H. Elwood.
+It was laid out after completion of the railroad.

 The name "Elwin" is an amalgamation of the surnames of founders Elwood and Martin.